datacraft-dsc/DEPs/6/README.md

 ## Technical requirements

+The Invoke service
-* The service may be offered free or for a price
+* May be offered free or for a price
-* The service may be offered in trusted mode or trustless mode (backed by Service Execution Agreements)
+* May be offered in trusted mode or trustless mode (backed by Service Execution Agreements)
-* the service must be identified with its asset ID on the Ocean Network
+* Must be identified with its asset ID on the Ocean Network
-* the service must register its metadata with the OCEAN agent
+* Must register its metadata with the OCEAN agent
-* may accept a list of ocean assets as inputs to the job  (along with access tokens to consume the asset)
+* May accept a list of ocean assets as inputs to the job  (along with access tokens to consume the asset)
-* may register ocean assets generated as a result of the job. the ownership of the registered assets is an open item.
+* May register ocean assets generated as a result of the job. the ownership of the registered assets is an open item.
-* may accept a data payload as an input
+* May accept a data payload as an input
-* may return a payload
+* May return a payload
 * The unit of measurement must be
   - a one-shot execution of a job (e.g. a data cleaning job)